cryptolavar-hub/Q2O/docs/md_docs/DOCUMENTATION_UPDATE_SUMMARY.md

 - Timeline: 1-2 weeks for experienced developer

 #### **Lessons Learned & Best Practices**:
-- From QuickBooks integration
+- From multi-platform integrations (QuickBooks, SAGE, Wave)
-- For future platforms
+- For expanding to new platforms
-- ResearcherAgent usage tips
+- ResearcherAgent usage tips for platform research

 ---